 Tips For Fast Healing

 Sometimes, despite there being nothing to worry about, you can’t help but stress over your condition.
-Thus, in order to make your swelling go down faster and speed up the recovery time, you can try the following suggestions:
+Thus, in order to make your gum swelling after extraction go down faster and speed up the recovery time, you can try the following suggestions:

 Bottom Line

-Even though your gum swelling 2 weeks after tooth extraction can seem concerning, it’s nothing to be worried about.
+Even though gum swelling after tooth extraction can seem concerning, it’s nothing to be worried about.
 Simply put, your immune system is doing its best to take care of the wound, all the while protecting it from external stimuli.

 Nonetheless, if you think something seems out of the ordinary, contact Smile 4 Ever Family Dentistry at (281) 213-5668.
 For more information, you can also visit us at 14715 T C Jester Blvd, Houston, TX 77068, located between Daiquiris and From The Barrel.